share424/Artificial-Intelligence---K-Nearest-Neighbour/README.md

 There are 800 dataset with 5 variable and their class from 0 - 3

 ### Data Test
-There are 200 dataset for test our algoritm
+There are 200 dataset to test our algoritm

 ### Tutorial
 Open your terminal and type